Two views of U.S.S. CAPRICORNUS (AKA/LKA-57) at sea

 There is a USS CAPRICORNUS discussion site on Yahoo which contains additional materials in its Files section including copies of recent Association newsletters.
 If interested go to: http://groups.yahoo.com/group/USSCAPRICORNUS/ .

 A traditional central part of Association reunions is an annual Remembrance Ceremony recalling shipmates, spouses and other members of "The U.S.S.
 CAPRICORNUS Association Family" who have passed on since the last reunion.
-Pictured above is the 2012 ceremony at the South Dakota Air and Space Museum at Ellsworth Air Force Base outside Rapid City.
-This year's ceremony remembered seven persons who had passed on.
-The picture on the right shows WWII shipmate Philip Barbaro preparing to ring the Association Ship's Bell as each name was read out by Association Chairman Thomas Longo who conducted the ceremony. .
+Above is a panoramic view of this year''s ceremony held at the Naval Undersea Museum aboard the Kitsap Bangor Navy Base.
+To the right are participants singing the Navy Hymn.
+This year's ceremony remembered three people who had passed on.
+Their names were read out and the Association Ship's Bell was rung for each.

 NOW HEAR THIS!

-ALL HANDS ON DECK FOR REUNION SEATTLE, WA IN 2013!
+ALL HANDS ON DECK FOR REUNION NIAGARA FALLS IN 2014!

 In 2010 Association members donated to fund a commemorative U.S.S.
 CAPRICORNUS Plaque that has been mounted for permanent display on the Memorial Wall of the United States Navy Memorial on Pennsylvaniaa Avenue in Washington, D.C.
 A picture of the Plaque is above.